-- To understand the rationale for software development process models - To understand why the architectural design of software is important; • - To understand the five important dimensions of dependability, namely, • - availability, reliability, safety, security, and resilience. • - Understand the basic notions of a web service, web service standards, and • service-oriented architecture: - To understand the different stages of testing from testing during development of a softwaresystem.
+- Understand the rationale for software development process models. - Conclude why the architectural design of software is important. - Learn the five important dimensions of dependability, namely, availability, reliability, safety, security, and resilience. - Understand the basic notions of a web service, web service standards, and service-oriented architecture. - Infer the different stages of testing from testing during development of a software system.